microsoft/moaw/workshops/serverless-overview/workshop.md

       TODO : Check description
-      TODO : Add Event Hub capabilities + Explain why we use it in this scenario for further Lab capabilities TODO : Explain Event Hub Namespaces vs Event Hubs TODO : Explain it's not truly Serverless as Throughput Units need to be defined
+      TODO : Add Event Hub capabilities + Explain why we use it in this scenario for further Lab capabilities TODO : Explain Event Hub Namespaces vs Event Hubs s      TODO : Explain it's not truly Serverless as Throughput Units need to be defined

 The Event Grid previously created will listen to the Storage Account, but before adding this mechanism we need to create another service: The Event Hub.
 This one is responsible for broadcasting the event caught by the Event Grid service.
 With that in place the event can be consumed by multiple services.
 In our case, a Logic App will be triggered based on the Event Hub broadcasting.